janelawrence/db_merge_sort/README.md

 ## Main Code Structure

-Test.cpp >> mergeSort(): Implements the external merge sort process.
+**Test.cpp >> mergeSort()**: Implements the external merge sort process.

-CACHE.h/CACHE.cpp: Implements the cache system for sorting data.
+**CACHE.h/CACHE.cpp**: Implements the cache system for sorting data.
 It manages the simulation of memory caching, sorting, and processing of data.

-Run.h/Run.cpp: Manages sequences of records (runs) that are processed and sorted by the cache or tournament tree.
+**Run.h/Run.cpp**: Manages sequences of records (runs) that are processed and sorted by the cache or tournament tree.

-Page.h/Page.cpp: Represents a page of records, handling the collection of records as per the page size.
+**Page.h/Page.cpp**: Represents a page of records, handling the collection of records as per the page size.

-Record.h/Record.cpp: Defines the data structure for individual records within pages.
+**Record.h/Record.cpp**: Defines the data structure for individual records within pages.

-HeapSort.h/HeapSort.cpp: Implements the sorting algorithm used by the cache to sort records.
+**HeapSort.h/HeapSort.cpp**: Implements the sorting algorithm used by the cache to sort records.

-Disk.h/Disk.cpp: Simulates a hard disk drive for storage and retrieval of data.
+**Disk.h/Disk.cpp**: Simulates a hard disk drive for storage and retrieval of data.
   Disk::mergeMemorySizedRuns
   Disk::mergeSSDSizedRuns
   Disk::writeOutputTable

-TournamentTree.h/TournamentTree.cpp: Implements the tournament tree logic including node comparisons, record management, and tree operations.
+**TournamentTree.h/TournamentTree.cpp**: Implements the tournament tree logic including node comparisons, record management, and tree operations.

-Scan.cpp:
+**Scan.cpp**:
   ScanPlan::pagingInput >> scan the input_table, and truncate them into DRAM_SIZE pages
   during scanning, remove all non-alphanumeric characters for each records

-DRAM.h/DRAM.cpp: contains methods for reading records into DRAM input buffers, and in-memory merging DRAM::readRecords
+**DRAM.h/DRAM.cpp**: contains methods for reading records into DRAM input buffers, and in-memory merging DRAM::readRecords
   DRAM::mergeFromSelfToDest